Pratap Singh Rao Gaekwad: Marriages and children

-In the early 1940s, Pratapsinhrao fell in love with a glamorous married woman, Sita Devi, a daughter of Maharajah Rao Venkata Kumara Mahipati Surya Rau Maharaja of Pitapuram, who was already married to the Raja of Vuyyur and a mother of three children.
-He married her in 1943, after she had secured a divorce from her husband by ingenious means.
-This was in defiance of the anti-bigamy laws that his grandfather had imposed, and Sita was considered ill-suited for the exalted role of his consort.
+In the early 1940s, Pratapsinhrao fell in love with a married woman, Sita Devi, a daughter of Maharajah Rao Venkata Kumara Mahipati Surya Rau Maharaja of Pitapuram, who was already married to the Raja of Vuyyur and a mother of three children.
+He married her in 1943, after she had secured a divorce from her husband.
+This was in defiance of the anti-bigamy laws that his grandfather had imposed.

 The couple had one son, Sayajirao Gaekwad (8 March 1945 – 8 May 1985), who died unmarried.